MaN8fy/Blocky-Adventure/README.md

 - Use *Player* prefab to set speed, jump height, etc. In *Main Camera* you can set mouse sensitivity.
   - Furthermore you can set Ray Distance (hand length) - Distance where you can destroy / place blocks.
   - Attack Delay - currently (default) set to 0.8f - This value determines in what time interval the "HoldAttack" action is executed.
+  - Inventory blocks - blocks player can spawn (game is in "creative" mode).
 - Use *World* gameobject to set chunk Length, Width & Depth (Number of voxels).
   - Set number of *Chunk To Render Around* (**NOCH**) around the current chunk on each side  => (1 + value\*2)^2 => if value is 2 number of chunks is 25.
   - Choose different block types for underground, ground and high level blocks.